 How is the Board of Trustees managing this process?

 The Holt-Elwell Memorial Foundation Board of Trustees is following its existing governance process, meeting regularly to review considerations related to COVID-19.
-The Board of Trustees will make decisions on summer operations for 2020 by mid to late May.

 Can Mowglis survive a summer without camper tuition?

 Yes, Mowglis will make it through this challenging time and emerge as strong as ever!
 Mowglis’ financial situation is strong, reflecting both the long-term and generous support of our donors as well as sound fiscal management.

 As much as we’d love to see you at camp, for several reasons related to the current COVID-19 crisis, Mowglis is currently closed to visitors unless prior arrangements have been made with the director.
 Please stand by for notice of our upcoming Fall Work Weekend and other Alumni Events as we can’t wait to get the Pack back together!

 The Mowglis staff are monitoring several key, reliable sources of information about COVID-19: